RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 ### Debugging BASIC files

-There are 2 methods to debug a BAISC program file: debugging without a launch file and debugging with a launch file.
+There are 2 methods to debug a BASIC program file: debugging without a launch file and debugging with a launch file.

 Before debugging, the BASIC program file must be compiled first.